dcdanko/MD2/README.md

      * Desert
      * Polar
      * Deep ocean
+     * Space
    * Water: Water can support the growth of many types of microorganisms.
 Microbes are main drivers of biogeochemical processes and nutrient cycling.
      * Ocean
      * Fresh
      * Mangrove
      * Sediments
+4. Is it a pathogen? if Yes, which is its host:
+     * Sponges
+     * Corals
+     * Fungi
+     * Plant
+     * Animal
+     * Human: Body sites of [Human Microbiome Project](https://www.hmpdacc.org/hmp/)
+5. Extremophile: a microbe that thrives in physically or geochemically extreme conditions that are detrimental to most life on Earth.
+Microbes that can only live under optimal conditions are called Mesophiles.
+6. If extremophile, which type.
+   * Acidophile: Microbes that live in acidic systems with pH -0.06 to 4.0.
+   * Alkaliphile:  Microbes capable of survival in alkaline environments with pH 8.5–11
+   * Halophile:  Microbes that thrive in high salt concentrations.
+   * Metallotolerant: Microbes that survive in environments with a high concentration of dissolved heavy metals in solution
+   * Barophile: Also called piezophile, are microbes which thrive at high pressures such as deep seas.
+   * Psychrophile: Also called cryophiles, are microbes capable of growth in low temperatures, ranging from −20°C to 10°C.
+   * Radioresistant: Microbes capable of withstand high levels of ionizing radiation.
+   * Thermophile: Microbes that live at high temperatures between 41°C and 122°C.
+   * Xerophile: Microbes that grow and reproduce in conditions with a low availability of water.
+   * Hypolith: Organisms that live underneath rocks in cold deserts.
+   * Oligotroph: Microbes capable of growth in nutritionally limited environments.

 ## Installation